Ship class: Europe in general

-In European navies a class is named after the first ship commissioned regardless of when she was ordered or laid down.
+In European navies, a class is named after the first ship commissioned regardless of when it was ordered or laid down.
 In some cases this has resulted in different class names being used in European and U.S. references; for example, European sources record the Colorado-class battleships of the United States Navy as the "Maryland class", as USS Maryland was commissioned before USS Colorado.

 Germany

 The West German Navy (Bundesmarine) used a three-digit type number for every class in service or in advanced project state.
 Modified versions were identified by a single letter suffix.
 After the reunification of Germany the German Navy (Deutsche Marine) kept the system.
 Informally, classes are also traditionally named after their lead ships.

 Indonesia

-The Indonesian Navy has a traditional naming for its ships.
-Moreover, the ship's type and missions can be identified by the first number on the ship's three-digit hull number, which is placed on the front bows and the back of the stern.
-The naming convention is such as:
+The Indonesian Navy has a traditional naming system for its ships.
+In addition, the ship's type and missions can be identified by the first number on the ship's three-digit hull number, which is placed on the front bows and the back of the stern.
+The naming convention is: